varnishcache/varnish-cache/doc/sphinx/installation/bugs.rst

 	(yet) written the padded-box error handling code for.

 	The most likely cause here, is that you need a larger workspace for HTTP headers and Cookies.
-(XXX: which params to tweak)

 	Please try that before reporting a bug.
+..
+(TODO: which params to tweak)

 "Assert error in ..."
 	This is something bad that should never happen, and a bug